jfishe/panvimwiki/README.md

 # Activate the python environment used by Vim.
 # Then install panvimwiki in that python environment.
 python -m pip install "$dest"
+# Or to install from pypi:
+python -m pip install panvimwiki
 ```

 Panvimwiki requires Vim compiled with Python 3, so add the following to